dbohra/miniml-01/README.md

 Please put your name here:
 **Name:** .......
 ## Foreword
-### Implementation of a Minimal Ray Tracing System
+### Implementation of a Minimal Classification System

 Each basic machine learning system in principle comprises 3 stages:
 - **Training** where the entire ML models' parametra are estimated with help of training data (data + groundtruth).